Certified Midwife Credential

 in that they are not also licensed as nurses.
 CMs and CNMs meet the same core competencies, sit for the same board exam, and have identical scopes of practice including prescriptive privileges.

-The Certified Midwife credential is currently recognized in Delaware, Hawaii, Maine, New Jersey, New York, and Rhode Island.
+The CM credential is currently recognized in Delaware, Hawaii, Maine, Maryland, New Jersey, New York, Oklahoma, Rhode Island, and Virginia.
 Several other states are currently pursuing licensure of CMs.

 - Education about the CM credential to stakeholders